AbsolutePlugins/absolute-thumbnail-column/readme.txt

 = Thumbnail Column Not Showing! =

-Please check the **Screen Options** located on the top right corner on the screen and make sure `Thumbnail` checkbox is checked.
+Please check the **Screen Options** located in the top right corner on the screen and make sure `Thumbnail` checkbox is checked.
 If not please click the checkbox and this apply to apply the changes.

 = I'm a developer & My Post type has thumbnail support but the column not showing up!! =